 Where Can You Get a Legitimate ESA Letter Online?

-You can get a legitimate ESA letter online through trusted providers like RealESALetter.com.
+You can get a legitimate ESA letter online through trusted providers like RealESALetter.com, but knowing how to get an emotional support animal the right way makes sure you're prepared before you start.
 The process typically looks like this:

 - Start with a questionnaire – You’ll answer a few questions about your emotional health, so the professional has some background before your session.